sleekc/FProject-Mod4/README.md

 Folder -> mqtt_esp8266-240516-nodemcu-client1/2 (script to subscript to topic ftrm and LED on when value 1 is received)

-Folder -> yun-fsr-led-simple contain yun-fsr-led-simple.ino (Arduino to read sensor data and send the reading to AWS debian)

-Folder -> yun-fsr-led-jcs-simple contain yun-fsr-led-jcs-simple.ino (Arduino to send sensor data to JCS system in TP)
+Folder -> yun-fsr-led-jcs-simple contain yun-fsr-led-jcs-simple.ino (Arduino to read/send sensor data to AWS and trigger JCS system in TP via 5v Relay)